MeghnaManohar/Final-Project/README.md

 Usage (for Developers):
 "health_app.py": contains the code for the app layout and to run on a Dash server.
 "bmi.py": contains code to run bmi and bmr calculations.
-"energy_data.csv, exercise_data.csv, and Food_Display_Table.csv" are the databases used in our app
+"energy_data.csv, exercise_data.csv, and food_data.csv" are the databases used in our app, we've stored them in the data.py which we call in the health_app.

 Notes:
 Users' BMR is calculated using the revised Harris-Benedict Equation.